-- 4 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, "you heard from me; - 5 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now." - 6 So when they had come together, they asked him, "Lord, will you at this time restore the kingdom to Israel?" - 7 He said to them, "It is not for you to know times or seasons that the Father has fixed by his own authority. - 8 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth." - 5.
+- 4 Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised, "Which," He said, "you heard of from Me; - 5 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now." - 6 So when they had come together, they were asking Him, saying, "Lord, is it at this time You are restoring the kingdom to Israel?" - He said to them, "It is not for you to know times or epochs which the Father has fixed by His own authority; - 8 but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth." - 5.
 Finally, Beloved, take all you have learned, get on your knees, and talk with God about it.
 Or sit quietly before Him and think on these things.
 Ask God to speak to your heart.
 Listen for His still quiet voice.
 Maybe He will put a song, a prayer, or a poem on your heart that you will want to record.
 Maybe it will be just a thought.
 Maybe it will be a sense of direction, a call to a work for Him.
 God knows; He waits for you.
 If you spend time with Him, you'll also know by sensing His presence in the power of His Spirit.